vmware/differential-datalog/doc/java_api.md

 - `applyUpdates` - apply updates to output tables
 - `transactionCommit` - commit the transaction
 - `dumpTable` - dump the content of an output relation
+- `dumpIndex` - dump the content of an index

 Most `DDlogAPI` methods throw an instance of `DDlogException`, containing an error message from DDlog.
 In addition, methods that work with files, e.g.,